CadenceSalinas/CongressionalAppChallenge21/README.md

 # CongressionalAppChallenge21
 My submission for the Congressional App Contest 2021.
-It's a poorly made study app with multiple screens and text fields.

-Enviroment used - Android Studio
+Project Name: CAC Submission
+Class Name: Advanced Java Topics
+Date: October 29, 2021
+Assignment Description: Create and submit a project to the Congressional App Contest 2021 in Android Studio.